A Guide to Fire Pit Materials: Concrete, Copper, Steel, and Tile

 Dine fireside with Agio's line of fire pit tables offering a spacious tabletop.
 My personal favorite is the Agio Heritage Gas Fire Pit.
 The square base features an aluminum powder coated hex sling frame, complemented by an eight paneled faux oak tile top for a timeless finish.
 The composite blend ensures its color will never fade even when exposed to sunlight.
 Even dirt, scratches, and stains are no match against tile.

 There are a variety of materials, each distinct from one another, that can be used to make fire pits.
 Whether you’re looking for a sleek and reflective piece or a durable and modern structure for your entertainment space, these materials prove there’s a fire pit for every environment.
-For more ways to effortlessly style your home or business, contact one of our informative team members at (866) 578-8538, email@example.com, or our website’s live chat.
+For more ways to effortlessly style your home or business, contact one of our informative team members at (866) 578-8538, email us by filling out this simple form, or our website’s live chat.

 Main Image: Copper Creek Fire Pit by Starfire Designs